 IHN manages two shelters that serve the homeless of Springfield and Clark County.
 The mission of IHN is to help clients go from homelessness to housing.

-- Participate in various IHN fundraising efforts such as the Christmas Tree Sale, golf marathon, golf scramble, and dinners.
+Participate in various IHN fundraising efforts and special events.

 POC: Becky Brittingham 937.849.0119, firstname.lastname@example.org